 The vicarage in Coxwold, now known as Shandy Hall is home to The Laurence Sterne Trust.
 Widely regarded as the godfather of modernist literature, it was here he was inspired to write ‘The Life and Opinions of Tristram Shandy, Gentleman’ and ‘A Sentimental Journey through France and Italy’.
 Open to the public during the summer months, the vast collections of books, paintings, prints and manuscripts provide a window in to the world of the eighteenth century writer.

 The Victorian hotel, La Rosa, welcomed famed author of ‘Alice’s Adventures in Wonderland’ Lewis Carroll (Charles Dodgson) between 1854-71.
 One of the seaview rooms is even dedicated to the author, decking out the interior as his study.
 It is believed he based the poem ‘The Walrus and the Carpenter’, which appeared in ‘Through the Looking Glass’ on his walks along the beach from Whitby to Sandsend.

 Fans of ITV’s ‘Heartbeat’ will recognise the National Park’s honey-pot village of Goathland as ‘Aidensfield’.
 Based on the ‘Constable’ series of books by author and former policeman Nicholas Rhea (Peter Walker), his life in the National Park fuelled the creation of Sgt Rowan.

 Festivals for literary lovers

-- Sci-Fi Scarborough, for comic book buffs head to this annual event in April to get your yearly dose of Sci-Fi fun
+- Sci-Fi Scarborough, for comic book buffs head to this annual event (9-10 April 2022) to get your yearly dose of Sci-Fi fun

 - Ryedale Book Festival, a festival devoted to all things book related, it’s something for the family to enjoy throughout the year with events in Malton and surrounding attractions